danbev/learning-ai/notes/llava.md

 Llava has a LLM, a Visual Transformer (CLIP with ViT-L/14 (ViT Large and using 14x14 patches), and adds a trainable projection layer (Multi-layer projector in LLaVA-1.5).
-The project is used to project/transform the patch embeddings into the token embedding space.
+The projection layer is used to project/transform the patch embeddings into the token embedding space.

 So a [ViT](vit.md) will produce a patch embedding for the image, and the LLM will produce token embeddings: